-The terms of our host government contracts have a significant impact on our business, financial condition, results of operations and prospects.
+The terms of our host government contracts ("HGCs") have a significant impact on our business, financial condition, results of operations and prospects.

-In our E&P segment, we carry out our business through HGCs.
+In our E&P business segment, we carry out our business through HGCs.
 While each government follows its own template and each contract is tailored to the transaction, our HGCs generally fall into one of the following models:

-- License/Concession Contracts accounted for approximately 90.3% of our 1P reserves as at 31 December 2019.
+- Licence/Concession Contracts accounted for approximately 70% of our 1P reserves as at 31 December 2023.
 The competent governmental authority grants exclusive exploration and development rights to an international oil company ("IOC") for a specific area of land or water (the "contract area").
 The IOC will typically obtain certain control over the development of the contract area and the right to receive all of the production should commercially viable crude oil be discovered.
 In return, the IOC will finance the exploration and development and pays certain taxes and royalties to the host government.
 In certain jurisdictions, the national oil company is also required to be a party to the contract and participate in the exploration and development phase.
-In the case of unsuccessful exploration, the IOC assumes all the incurred costs and has no right to recover project expenses. - Production-Sharing Contracts accounted for approximately 9.7% of our 1P reserves as at 31 December 2019.
-The competent governmental authority enters into a production-sharing contract ("PSC") with an IOC, in which the IOC acts as a contractor for the competent authority and is responsible for the exploration, development and exploitation of the contract area.
+In the case of unsuccessful exploration, the IOC assumes all the incurred costs and has no right to recover project expenses under such Licence/Concession Contracts. - Production-Sharing Contracts accounted for approximately 30% of our 1P reserves as at 31 December 2023.
+The competent governmental authority enters into a production-sharing contract ("PSC") with an IOC, in which the IOC participates in the exploration, development and exploitation of the contract area.
 If the project is successful, the IOC will recover costs and earn a profit by receiving a proportion of the production; any production that is not used for cost recovery or payment of royalties is referred to as "profit oil" and is typically shared between host government and the IOC on a fixed ratio or a variable ratio based on production volumes.
-In the case of unsuccessful exploration, the IOC assumes all the incurred costs and has no right to recover project expenses. - Risk Service Contracts accounted for approximately 0.04% of our 1P reserves as at 31 December 2019.
-The competent governmental authority enters into a risk service contract with an IOC, in which the IOC provides technical, financial, managerial or commercial services to the competent authority to explore and develop oil and gas resources.
-Remuneration to the IOC is typically by way of a service fee or payments based on the value of oil produced and cost adherence to the agreed development plan.
+In the case of unsuccessful exploration, the IOC assumes all the incurred costs and has no right to recover project expenses.

-The economic terms of these agreements are critical to the results of operations of our E&P segment and given that our counterparties are governmental authorities or state-owned national oil companies, there can be a heightened risk of a forced renegotiation of those terms due to macroeconomic, political or other considerations.
+The economic terms of these agreements are critical to the results of operations of our E&P business segment and given that our counterparties are governmental authorities or state-owned national oil companies, there can be a heightened risk of a forced renegotiation of those terms due to macroeconomic, political or other considerations.
 Moreover, under certain HGCs, our counterparty expressly reserves the right to modify the economic terms in certain prescribed circumstances (for example, specified oil price scenarios).
 Any material change to the terms of existing or future HGCs, including with respect to termination rights and penalties, could have a material adverse effect on our business, results of operations, cash flows and financial condition.